-A student may drop a class before the 30th day of the semester without academic penalty, as long it does not drop the student below 6 credit bearing classes.
-If a class is dropped after the 30th day of the semester the student will receive a failing grade for that class on their transcript.
+A student may drop a class before the 30th school day of the semester without academic penalty, as long it does not drop the student below 6 credit bearing classes.
+If a class is dropped after the 30th school day of the semester the student will receive a failing grade for that class on their transcript.
 In special circumstances, a student may drop a class after day 30 with Principal permission.

 When requesting a level change a student must submit a level change form including all necessary signatures.
 Level changes include the transferring of the current grade to the new class.
 If teacher and parent are not in agreement a conference should be held to discuss the placement.
 The conference should include teacher, parent, student, counselor and administration.
 Changes will not be made to accommodate personal preferences.

 A student may request to drop one elective to add another in the first 3 school days of a semester.
 The request must be submitted in writing to the student’s counselor.
 Request forms may be picked up in the guidance office.
 After three days, teacher and administration approval is required.

 It is not our practice to allow a class change based on requesting a new teacher.
 However, if one of the following circumstances exists then we will consider a change:

 A student has taken the same course with same teacher and has received a failing grade

 There has been a documented conflict on file with administration between the student and teacher resulting in a prior teacher change